sswietoniowski/learning-aspnetcore-rest-api/mvc/README.md

 ## Helper Commands

-Some helper commands used while developing this project.
+Some helper commands were used while developing this project.

-They were meant to create .NET 5 project and I kept them intact here as a reference guide.
-If you need to learn syntax for .NET 6 please look into "minimal" project.
+They were meant to create a .NET 5 project, and I kept them intact here as a reference guide.
+If you need to learn the syntax for .NET 6, please look into the "minimal" project.

 ### Entity Framework

-To support Entity Framework project file ("mvc.csproj") was modified, to include the following:
+To support Entity Framework project file ("mvc.csproj") was modified to include the following:

 ```xml
 <PackageReference Include="Microsoft.EntityFrameworkCore.SqlServer" Version="5.*" Condition="'$(TargetFramework)' == 'net5.0'" />